DataDog/integrations-core/druid/README.md

 druid.emitter.statsd.dogstatsdServiceAsTag=true
 ```

-Important: `druid.emitter.statsd.dogstatsd` and `druid.emitter.statsd.dogstatsdServiceAsTag` must be set to `true`, otherwise tags might not be reported correctly to Datadog.
+**Note**: `druid.emitter.statsd.dogstatsd` and `druid.emitter.statsd.dogstatsdServiceAsTag` must be set to `true`, otherwise tags are not reported correctly to Datadog.

 Restart Druid to start sending more Druid metrics to DogStatsD (included in the Datadog Agent).